Skip to main content

 A sophisticated examination of the interplay between prebiotic substrates, the gut microbiome, and estrogen metabolism reveals a complex system of biochemical cross-talk with profound physiological consequences.
 The estrobolome, defined as the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens, represents a critical node in the regulation of endocrine function.

-The metabolic activity of the estrobolome directly modulates the of estrogens, thereby influencing systemic exposure to these potent steroid hormones.
+The metabolic activity of the estrobolome directly modulates the enterohepatic circulation of estrogens, thereby influencing systemic exposure to these potent steroid hormones.
 This mechanism is of significant academic and clinical interest, as it presents a target for therapeutic intervention in a range of pathologies, from metabolic syndrome to hormone-dependent malignancies.

 The biochemical process hinges on the deconjugation of estrogen metabolites by bacterial β-glucuronidase.
 Estrogens, primarily estradiol (E2) and its metabolites, are conjugated in the liver with glucuronic acid, rendering them biologically inactive and water-soluble for biliary excretion into the intestinal lumen.